 MA Music embraces the diversity of music scholarship, combining historical, ethnographic, analytical, critical, and practice-based approaches.

 The MRes Performing Arts (Drama, Dance, Music) aims to provide a recognised research award in preparation for PhD study in associated areas, and is designed for students seeking to develop a foundation for doctoral study.

 While studying for an MPhil or PhD, students are able to undertake independent research in an area of their choice, supervised and supported by a team of academics.
 A range of training opportunities enables the development of key research skills.

 The School of History and Heritage offers advanced research opportunities in the subject of Philosophy.

 This Master’s programme provides the opportunity to experiment with new photographic processes and to explore photography as a tool to engage and stimulate social thinking.

-The MA Public Relations programme is designed to explore the role of PR counsel in commercial and not-for-profit organisations.
-There is an emphasis on theory and the ability to critically assess contemporary issues in communications.
+In today’s competitive marketplace, good PR and a solid reputation is key to a business’s survival and success.
+Lincoln’s MA Public Relations is designed to explore the role of PR in commercial and not-for-profit organisations, with an emphasis on theory and the ability to critically assess contemporary issues in communications.

 MA Studies in Media and Culture is designed to provide a thorough grounding in issues dominating contemporary thought on processes of mediation and cultural practice.
 Students have the opportunity to investigate key theoretical debates reshaping this expanding and diverse field.

 The course aims to provide a 360-degree perspective on performance to reflect the need for a portfolio career in the 21st Century, with a designated focus on dramaturgy.

 Theatre for Young Audiences is a Master’s programme designed for recent graduates and early-career artists interested in developing their performance-making through a professionally-oriented academic framework.